 The idea came one day while I was preaching in an Encounter in Chile.
 While we were watching a video, God spoke to me clearly about the opportunity that we have to plant churches in Venezuela.
 Afterward, I shared the idea with Brian and then with the Area Director, Dwight Rich.
 They approved of the project and they saw it how I did, as an opportunity in spite of the very difficult crisis that the country is living through.

 Can you explain a little why Venezuela isn’t a safe country for North Americans?
-Why are was sending a team of just Venezuelans?
+Why are we sending a team of just Venezuelans?

 How was the process of finding Venezuelan missionaries?